XingchenCedricXu/xingchencedricxu.github.io/_pages/about.md

 Over the past several years, I have collaborated closely with industry leaders to develop, implement, and evaluate algorithms within high-stakes business environments.
 I have also partnered with multiple platforms to address critical pain points by integrating their business intuition with rigorous data analysis.
 Several of the interventions I proposed have been integrated into production, where they continue to deliver substantial business value.

-I genuinely enjoy the process of diving deep into data patterns and modeling techniques to ensure I understand the details personally.
-To maintain this level of hands-on engagement, I must strictly limit the number of new collaborations I initiate each year.
-For future projects, I prioritize those that meet three criteria: alignment with the topics mentioned above, relevance to important sectors, and the presence of unique data/methodological challenges.
-Although full-scale collaboration requires a high level of mutual commitment, I am always open to casual chats to exchange perspectives.
+I enjoy diving deep into data patterns and modeling techniques so that I understand the details firsthand.
+I also believe good science emerges from quiet time and deep thinking rather than shallow discussion.
+To maintain this level of hands-on engagement and depth, I have to strictly limit the number of new collaborations I initiate each year.
+For future projects, I prioritize those that meet three criteria: alignment with the topics mentioned above, relevance to important sectors, and team members who genuinely enjoy deep thinking.

-*Professional Contact: cedric.x.xu@gmail.com (For communications within NU, please search "Xingchen Xu" in the e-mail system)*
+For professional contact, please email cedric.x.xu@gmail.com.
+For the reasons outlined above, I do not use messaging apps for discussing research details.
+(For communication within NU, please search "Xingchen Xu" in the email system.)

 *Note: Only the papers listed on this website represent my views.*